-To make sure your test results are as clear and informative as possible, decide which metrics matter for the changes you are trying to provoke.
+To make sure your test results are as clear and informative as possible, firstly, you need to decide which metrics matter for the changes you are trying to provoke.
 For example, if your main social media goal is to increase shares, prioritize metrics like shares, retweets, and repins.

-In the “What’s different about it” column, you can specify the variable you’re testing — say, if you’re experimenting with a black background in one graphic (Social Media Post A) and a green one in another (Social Media Post B).
+In the “What’s different about it” column, you can specify the variable you’re testing.
+Say, for example, you’re experimenting with a black background in one graphic (Social Media Post A) and a green one in another (Social Media Post B).

 The second column, “How many people saw it”, would be where we consider each post’s reach when we compare them.